FoundingHQ/fx/packages/create-fx-app/README.md

 # `create-fx-app` CLI

-This CLI tool enables you to quickly start building a new Founding application, with everything set up for you.
+This CLI tool enables you to quickly start building a new Fx application, with everything set up for you.
 To get started, use the following command:

 ```bash
 npx create-fx-app